Flavors: Chocolate, Vanilla, Unflavored, Pumpkin Spice, Peanut Butter, Iced Matcha Latte

 |10||A bit of a struggle to get down|

-In this case it was pretty simple to give the protein powder a solid 15.
+In this case it was pretty simple to give Orgain a solid 15.

-It had a pretty good taste and inital texture.
+It had a pretty good taste and initial texture.
 Unfortunately, there’s a significant amount of chalkiness and an aftertaste (not terrible, but definitely there).

 Keep in mind that I ordered the vanilla bean flavor; Other flavors might vary.